turingarena/turingarena/README.md

 1. Install the above dependencies.

-2. Create the TuringArena base directory (see where you prefer within you file system):
+2. Create the TuringArena base directory (see where you prefer within your file system):
 ```bash
 mkdir turingarena
 ```